The Heart of Links.

 ISLE OF ISLAY

-Located just off the coast of the Kintyre Peninsula, the island of Islay (pronounce Eye-la) is probably best known for its famed whisky distilleries, which include the likes of Ardbeg, Laphroaig, Lagavulin, Bowmore Distillery, Bruichladdich and Bunnahabhain, but it may be the links course at The Machrie that is Islay’s greatest feature.
+Located just off the coast of the Kintyre Peninsula, the island of Islay (pronounced Eye-la) is probably best known for its famed whisky distilleries, which include the likes of Ardbeg, Laphroaig, Lagavulin, Bowmore Distillery, Bruichladdich, and Bunnahabhain, but it may be the links course at The Machrie that is Islay’s greatest feature.